 Former FP interns are now at Penguin, Simon & Schuster, Random House, W.W.
 Norton & Company, Verso, Signs: Journal of Women and Culture, Women Make Movies, On the Issues, the Nation, and the Huffington Post.

-The fall 2014 internship begins September 1 and runs until December 19 and requires a commitment of 24 hours a week to be completed during normal office hours.
+The spring 2015 internship begins January 12 and runs until May 15.
+The internship requires a commitment of three days a week, from 10 a.m. to 6 p.m.
+We are flexible with students and their schedules.
 Interns will receive a small daily stipend to offset the cost of transportation within New York City.